-Tax season is a great opportunity to reflect on your landscaping business and map out where you’d like to go in the new year.
+As we near the off-season, now is a great time to reflect on your landscaping business and map out where you’d like to go in the future.

 Maybe you’re a one-man show who’s ready to start hiring employees, or you’ve got a seasoned crew that’s ready to buy more trucks and expand operations.
 Either way, your tax accountant is probably making the annual plug to set up an LLC, and you may be scratching your head wondering if it’s worth jumping through all those hoops.

 In this article, we’ll run through some of the advantages and disadvantages of setting up an LLC, providing you with the details that you need to make an informed decision.

 Advantages of an LLC

 LLCs have several benefits.
 Here are a few of the key advantages you can expect to enjoy.